 National Stock Exchange’s flagship index is the Nifty50 which represents about 63% of the total quantum of market capitalisation listed under it.
 This index covers approximately 12 sectors of the economy under 50 variable stocks.

 Currently, the stock exchange is spearheaded by Vikram Limaye as the CEO and Managing Director and Ashok Chawla as the Chairman of the Board of Directors.

 NSE offers several benefits of listing with it.
 Some of them are as follows –

 This trading system is efficient in providing various trade and post-trade information.
-Investors can easily look up the top buy and sell orders on the trading system, along with the total number of securities available for a transaction.
+Investors can quickly look up the trading system's top buy and sell orders and the total number of securities available for a transaction.

 The volume of trading activity in this stock exchange helps to lower the impact cost on it, which decreases the expenses of trading for investors.

 NSE offers investment and trading in the segments mentioned below –

 This comprises a volatile class of assets which helps investors to maximise the returns from investments.